 Foreign financial institutions.
-The Fund is required to withhold 30% U.S. tax on payments made to a foreign financial institution (FFI), unless such FFI provides documentation to the Fund indicating that it is exempt from withholding as a participating FFI, deemed-compliant FFI, exempt beneficial owner, or is otherwise exempt from withholding under Chapter 4 of the Internal Revenue Code (Code).
+The Fund is required to withhold 30% U.S. tax on payments made to an FFI, unless such FFI provides documentation to the Fund indicating that it is exempt from withholding as a participating FFI, deemed-compliant FFI, exempt beneficial owner, or is otherwise exempt from withholding under Chapter 4 of the Code.
 In some cases, the Fund may be required to verify the U.S. tax status of the FFI with the IRS prior to making payment in order to determine whether the payment is subject to 30% U.S. withholding tax.
+An FFI that is located in a country that has entered into an IGA with the U.S. to implement FATCA will be exempt from FATCA withholding provided that the FFI shareholder and the applicable foreign government comply with the terms of such agreement.

 The term FFI includes non-U.S. financial institutions such as certain banks, custodians, broker-dealers, investment vehicles and insurance companies.
-A participating FFI is a non-U.S. financial institution that has entered into a U.S. tax compliance agreement with the U.S. Internal Revenue Service (IRS) under section 1471(b) of the Code (referred to as an "FFI agreement").
+A participating FFI is a non-U.S.

+financial institution that has entered into a U.S. tax compliance agreement with the IRS under section 1471(b) of the Code (referred to as an "FFI agreement").
 Under the terms of the U.S. tax compliance agreement, the FFI will be required to perform certain due diligence procedures with respect to its accounts, including the identification and annual reporting of U.S. persons to the IRS, and the withholding and reporting of U.S. tax on payments to certain accounts where the accountholders do not comply with the requirements of these rules.
 A non-participating FFI is an FFI that does not enter into a U.S. tax compliance agreement or fails to provide the documentation indicating its status as a participating FFI under these rules.